sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 ## Changelog

-### 1.5.4
+### 1.6.0

 [tsfep-release time="-1"]

 * **Improved:** WordPress 6.5 removed the pointer cursor from labels.
 To make it clear again that inflections and synonyms are clickable, they now display a tiny border on-hover to indicate this affordance.
 * **Improved:** WooCommerce's "Product short description" is now considered for subject assessments.
 The "Product short description" is considered to be placed before the "Product description."
 * **Improved:** Added screen reader titles to selection fields.
-* **Improved:** Classic Editor's parsing delay has been cut in half (from 1 second to 0.5 seconds) because it's prone to wait a while already after typing before relaying updates.
+* **Improved:** Classic Editor's parsing delay has been cut in half (from 1 second to 0.5 seconds) because it's prone to already wait a while after typing before relaying updates.
 * **Improved:** When a dictionary lookup fails and you use a space, we now tell you about using [single or compound words only](#faq/are-phrases-supported).
 * **Fixed:** Resolved an issue where API requests didn't resolve when creating a new posts via the Block Editor (this regressed in WordPress 6.4).
 * **Fixed:** Resolved an issue where a dependency was missing from the Block Editor (lodash), the analyser no longer automatically updated.